lawmana/coralPSM/README.md

 #### Example Files: https://github.com/lawmana/coralPSM/tree/master/Examples/AgeModel
 1. **ageModelDemo.m** demonstrates how to use the function using generic sinusoidal data as the input
 2. **coralAgeModel_VanuatuFossilCoral_SrCa.m** generates a relative age model using sample coral Sr/Ca data from Vanuatu in the southwest Pacific

+## FAQ
+### Age Model
+**Can the input data contain NaNs or missing data?**

+*Yes.
+Any missing values in the input data should be represented as NaNs as opposed to another value (e.g., -999).*

+**Why is it recommended that I multiply coral Sr/Ca or oxygen isotope by -1 prior to using the age model algorithm?**

+*By convention the y-axis for coral Sr/Ca data is flipped so that Sr/Ca minima are graphically displayed as peaks and Sr/Ca maxima are displayed as troughs.
+The same is true for coral oxygen isotope data, in which more negative values are displayed graphically as peaks.
+Furthermore, it is also recommended that the user invert the input data if the local minima in the data are more prominent than the local maxima as this may yield a more accurate age model.*

+**Where can I find which calendar months correspond to the annual peaks and troughs in coral geochemical data?**

+*The climatological inputs can come from instrumental observations, reanalysis data, or climate model output for the location near the coral site.*